 Failure to display a business name

-This information sheet (INFO 201) explains what you should do if you have a dispute with a business because they have not displayed their business name.
-It explains:
+This is Information Sheet 201 (INFO 201).
+It explains what you should do if you have a dispute with a business because they have not displayed their business name.

 - some of the common disputes about how businesses use their names, and